haacked/haacked.com/_posts/2026/2026-07-16-remote-commit-signing.md

 excerpt_image: ""
 ---

 These days, my main MacBook Pro does a lot of coding without me sitting in front of it.
 Claude Code churns through tasks in [worktrees](https://haacked.com/archive/2025/11/21/tree-me/) while I check in from wherever I happen to be.
 Sometimes that's the couch with an iPad.
 Sometimes it's a cheaper MacBook that exists mostly to be a remote control for the expensive one.
-[Jump Desktop](https://jumpdesktop.com/) gives me a screen share, [Blink Shell](https://blink.sh/) gives me a terminal on the iPad, and the work keeps going.
+I've essentially been promoted to middle management of my own computer.
+[Jump Desktop](https://jumpdesktop.com/) gives me a screen share, [Blink Shell](https://blink.sh/) gives me a terminal on the iPad, and the work keeps going whether I'm there or not.

 There was one snag: signed commits.